PDmatrix/advent-of-code/README.md

 # advent-of-code
-My solutions for the Advent of Code in different languages
+My solutions for the Advent of Code